 Who You Can Talk to for Help

 Having someone to talk to is important in times like this, but medical students don’t have a lot of free time for an appointment with a therapist.
 As a matter of fact, most of their free time is usually during the middle of the night or very early in the morning when traditional therapists are at home and in bed.
 In a survey of 1,122 medical students, 80% felt that the mental health support available to them was inadequate.
-There are medical students just like you at AMSA On Call who can help you with what you’re going through because they’ve been there themselves.
-For those students who feel they need more than just a casual conversation, websites such as BetterHelp have licensed professionals that are available 24 hours a day, seven days a week.
-No matter who you reach out to in these sites, just do it today.
+Websites such as BetterHelp have licensed professionals that are available 24 hours a day, seven days a week.
+No matter who you reach out to, just do it today.
 Your health is important.
 You cannot take care of others without taking care of yourself first.